-Canon 200D versus Panasonic GX800
+Canon 200D vs Panasonic GX800

-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were announced, respectively, in June 2017 and January 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
 The 200D is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (39 percent) than the Canon 200D.
 Moreover, the GX800 is substantially lighter (41 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the GX800 are weather-sealed.